 Today I’ve written a list of writing prompts that I hope can help you burst out of that gate and kick the Monday Blues.
 So if you’re dragging today after emerging from the weekend, sitting in school or at work wondering if life would be better as a hermit in the mountains, maybe you can try out one of these to get those writing juices flowing and set up your week as a creative and fulfilling one:

 - It’s the end of the world.
 Doomsday has arrived, and you’re a world leader.
 You have five minutes to deliver one last address to your country.
 What do you say?
 How do you comfort them?

 - Three college friends are meeting for one last coffee date before graduation.
 What do they talk about?
 What problems are they facing as they get ready to embark on life outside of structured schooling?

 - Your character is driving down a back road and stops at a light.
-Suddenly, their passenger door is opened and a person jumps in their car.
-They press a gun to your character’s temple and order them to drive.
+Suddenly, their passenger door is opened and a person jumps in their car and order them to drive.
 Where do they go?
-Who is the person with the gun?
+Who is the person?
+Why does the driver comply?

 - A grandmother is making soup.
 It’s a soup she’s made a thousand times but with different ingredients.
 Yet her grandchildren always say it tastes the same.
 Talk about that.
 What is it about grandma’s soup that makes it always taste like… ‘Grandma’s Soup’?